prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 ...
 ```

 For an ad unit to play outstream ads, a "renderer" is required.
-A renderer is a client-side media player (a JS file) that can play the VAST creative from the bid response.
+A renderer is the client-side code (usually a combination of JavaScript, HTML, and CSS) responsible for displaying a creative on a page.
+A renderer must provide a player environment capable of playing a video creative (most commonly an XML document).

-We currently recommend that publishers define a renderer in their ad units, as a hedge against the fact that adapters may not be providing a renderer.
-Prebid.js will always use this publisher-defined renderer, if it is provided.
+If possible, we recommend that publishers associate a renderer with their outstream video ad units.
+By doing so, all video-enabled demand partners will be able to participate in the auction, regardless of whether a given demand partner provides a renderer on its bid responses.
+Prebid.js will always invoke a publisher-defined renderer on a given ad unit.

 However, if the publisher does not define a renderer, you will need to return a renderer with your bid response if you want to participate in the auction for outstream ad unit.